-- Gifts valued at or below \$166 (CY 2022); - Gifts received from "relatives" (see p.
-17, supra); - Bequests and other forms of inheritance; - Food and beverages not consumed in connection with a gift of overnight lodging; - Generally, gifts given to a spouse or dependent child totally independent of their relationship to you and without your knowledge and acquiescence; - Gift items in the nature of communications to your office, such as subscriptions to newspapers and periodicals; - Gifts received when not employed by the U.S. Government;

-- Campaign contributions; - Gifts for which you received a publicly available waiver of this reporting requirement from the Committee; - Food, lodging, transportation, and entertainment provided by federal, D.C., state, or local governments, or by a foreign government pursuant to the Foreign Gifts and Decorations Act (5 U.S.C. § 7342); or - Gifts of personal hospitality, as defined in the Senate Ethics Manual (2003 ed.), p.
+- Food and beverages not consumed in connection with a gift of overnight lodging; - Generally, gifts given to a spouse or dependent child totally independent of their relationship to you and without your knowledge and acquiescence; - Gift items in the nature of communications to your office, such as subscriptions to newspapers and periodicals; - Gifts received during non-Federal Government employment periods; - Campaign contributions; - Gifts for which you received a publicly available waiver of this reporting requirement from the Committee; - Food, lodging, transportation, and entertainment provided by federal, D.C., state, or local governments, or by a foreign government pursuant to the Foreign Gifts and Decorations Act (5 U.S.C. § 7342); or - Gifts of personal hospitality, as defined in the Senate Ethics Manual (2003 ed.), p.
 37.